Stacey McLellan she/her

 Potential collaboration areas include:

-I welcome opportunities to share expertise and establish interdisciplinary collaborations that bridge molecular design, computation, and device innovation.
+I welcome opportunities to share expertise and establish interdisciplinary collaborations that bridge chemistry, materials science, and environmental engineering applications.